synthesis-labs/polaris-gantry/README.md

 ## TODO

-- Tag with git commit
 - Add trigger option for building on commit
+- Special docker builds
 - Read git credentials from secret
-- Store state on CRD's or volume, external to container
+- Store state on volume